Omid2831/congenial-couscous/server/requestStatus.md

 - 503 Service Unavailable — Server is currently unable to handle the request (overloaded or down for maintenance).
   Example: Maintenance window -> 503 with Retry-After header.

+## rate limiting requests

+- Rate limiting is a way to control how often someone can do something on a website or app like how many times they can refresh a page, make a request to an API, or try to log in.

+- example: Only 100 requests per user every 15 minutes

 ---